Jean-Jacques-Augustin/Jean-Jacques-Augustin/README.md

 ### Hi there, I'm Augustin 👋

-I'm a passionate developer and law student, currently working at Code Rover 🚀.
+I'm a passionate developer and law student 🚀.
 My journey in the tech world has been a blend of legal studies and software development, creating a unique perspective on solving problems and building innovative solutions.

 ---